-You can find the Engagement Guidelines and the methodology for the Enhanced Sustainability Standards Screening at: https://danskebank.com/sustainability/publications-and-policies/sustainability-related-disclosures Within the fund, active ownership activities can also be undertaken through voting.
+You can find the Engagement Guidelines and the methodology for the Enhanced Sustainability Standards Screening at: https://danskebank.com/sustainability/publications-and-policies/sustainability-related-disclosures.

+Within the fund, active ownership activities can also be undertaken through voting.
 Voting activities are managed in accordance with the Voting Guidelines of Danske Bank.

-As the fund invests in underlying funds managed through Danske Bank, these activities may be exercised through voting conducted by and on behalf of the underlying funds.
 Voting activities in the fund are reported annually in the annual report.
 For any investments in external funds, Danske Bank does not have access to vote.
-Voting activities in such funds are thus not subject to the Voting Guidelines and are not included in the fund's reported activities.